A Phase I/Ib Study of NIZ985 Alone and in Combination With Spartalizumab

 - Escalation: Patients previously treated with CPI (anti PD-1/PD-L1 and/or anti CTLA-4) who have previously responded and progressed at any time prior to enrollment.
-Previous response is an initial radiographic CR/PR (a confirmatory scan is not required) or SD lasting ≥ 6 months if the most recent regimen included CPI, patients with SD lasting ≥ 6 months are also eligible.
+Previous response is an initial radiographic CR/PR (a confirmatory scan is not required).
+If the most recent regimen included CPI, patients with SD lasting ≥ 6 months are also eligible.

 - Expansion in melanoma: Patients with cutaneous melanoma previously treated with CPI (anti PD 1/ PD-L1 and/or anti CTLA-4) who have previously responded and progressed at any time prior to enrollment.
-Previous response is radiographic CR/PR (a confirmatory scan is not required) or SD lasting ≥ 6 months if the most recent regimen included CPI.
+Previous response is radiographic CR/PR (a confirmatory scan is not required).
+If the most recent regimen included CPI, patients with SD lasting ≥ 6 months are also eligible.

-- Biopsy sample is present at site prior to the first dose of study treatment.
-6. ECOG performance status ≤1 and in the opinion of the investigator, likely to complete at least 28 days of treatment.
+- ECOG performance status ≤1 and in the opinion of the investigator, likely to complete at least 28 days of treatment.

 You CAN'T join if...

 - Patients that have received any prior IL-15 treatment.

 - History of severe hypersensitivity reactions to any ingredient of study drug(s) and other mAbs and/or their excipients.
 In addition, patients with a history of immune mediated toxicities from CPI that led to permanent discontinuation of CPI treatment will be excluded.